The Right Stuff (film): Plot

-In 1957, the launch of the Russian Sputnik satellite alarms the United States government.
-Politicians such as Senator Lyndon B. Johnson and military leaders demand that NASA help America defeat the Russians in the new Space Race.
+In 1957, the launch of the Soviet Sputnik satellite alarms the United States government.
+Politicians such as Senator Lyndon B. Johnson and military leaders demand that NASA help America defeat the Soviets in the new Space Race.
 The search for the first Americans in space excludes Yeager because he lacks a college degree.
 Grueling physical and mental tests select the Mercury Seven astronauts, including John Glenn of the United States Marine Corps, Alan Shepard, Walter Schirra and Scott Carpenter of the United States Navy, as well as Cooper, Grissom and Slayton; they immediately become national heroes.
 Although many early NASA rockets explode during launch, the ambitious astronauts all hope to be the first in space as part of Project Mercury.
-Although engineers see the men as passengers, the pilots insist that the Mercury spacecraft have a window, a hatch with explosive bolts, and pitch-yaw-roll controls.
-However, Russia beats them into space on April 12, 1961 with the launch of Vostok 1 carrying Yuri Gagarin into space.
-The seven astronauts are determined to match and surpass the Russians.
+Although engineers see the men as passengers, the pilots insist for the Mercury spacecraft to have a window, a hatch with explosive bolts, and pitch-yaw-roll controls.
+However, the Soviet Union beats them into space on April 12, 1961, with the launch of Vostok 1 carrying Yuri Gagarin.
+The seven astronauts are determined to match and to surpass the Soviets.

 Shepard is the first American to reach space on the 15-minute sub-orbital flight of Mercury-Redstone 3 on May 5.
 After Grissom's similar flight of Mercury-Redstone 4 on July 21, the capsule's hatch blows open and quickly fills with water.
 Grissom escapes, but the spacecraft, overweight with seawater, sinks.
 Many criticize Grissom for possibly panicking and opening the hatch prematurely.
-Glenn becomes the first American to orbit the Earth on Mercury-Atlas 6 on February 20, 1962, surviving a possibly loose heat shield, and receives a ticker-tape parade.
-He, his colleagues, and their families become celebrities, including a gigantic celebration in the Sam Houston Coliseum to announce the opening of the Manned Space Center in Houston, despite Glenn's wife Annie's fear of public speaking due to a stutter.
+Glenn becomes the first American to orbit the Earth on Mercury-Atlas 6 on February 20, 1962; he survives a possibly loose heat shield and receives a ticker-tape parade.
+He, his colleagues, and their families become celebrities, including a gigantic celebration in the Sam Houston Coliseum to announce the opening of the Manned Spacecraft Center in Houston, despite the fear of Glenn's wife, Annie, of public speaking because of a stutter.

 Although test pilots at Edwards mock the Mercury program for sending "spam in a can" into space, they recognize that they are no longer the fastest men on Earth, and Yeager states that "it takes a special kind of man to volunteer for a suicide mission, especially when it's on national TV."
 While testing the new Lockheed NF-104A, Yeager attempts to set a new altitude record at the edge of space but is nearly killed in a high-speed ejection when his engine fails.
-Though seriously burned, after reaching the ground Yeager gathers up his parachute and walks to the ambulance, proving that he still has the Right Stuff.
+Though seriously burned after reaching the ground, Yeager gathers up his parachute and walks to the ambulance, which proves his worth.

-On May 15, 1963, Cooper has a successful launch on Mercury-Atlas 9, ending the Mercury program.
+On May 15, 1963, Cooper has a successful launch on Mercury-Atlas 9, which ends the Mercury program.
 As the last American to fly into space alone, he "went higher, farther, and faster than any other American ... for a brief moment, Gordo Cooper became the greatest pilot anyone had ever seen."